Barbara Allen (song): Popular arrangements and commercial recordings

 Roger Quilter wrote an arrangement in 1921, dedicated to the noted Irish baritone Frederick Ranalow, who had become famous for his performance as Macheath in The Beggar's Opera at the Lyric Theatre, Hammersmith.
 Quilter set each verse differently, using countermelodies as undercurrents.
 An octave B with a bare fifth tolls like a bell in the fourth verse.
 A short piano interlude before the fifth verse was commented on favourably by Percy Grainger.
 Quilter later incorporated the setting in his Arnold Book of Old Songs, rededicated to his late nephew Arnold Guy Vivian, and published in 1950.

 Baritone vocalist Royal Dadmun released a version in 1922 on Victor Records.
 The song is credited to the arrangers, Eaton Faning and John Liptrot Hatton.
 British composer Florence Margaret Spencer Palmer published Variations on Barbara Allen for piano in 1923.

 Versions of the song were recorded in the 1950s and '60s by folk revivalists, including Pete Seeger.
-Eddy Arnold recorded and released a version on his 1955 album "Wanderin’."
-The Everly Brothers recorded and released a version on their 1958 folk album, "Songs Our Daddy Taught Us."
+Eddy Arnold recorded and released a version on his 1955 album "Wanderin'".
+The Everly Brothers recorded and released a version on their 1958 folk album, "Songs Our Daddy Taught Us".
 Joan Baez released a version in 1961, the same year as Jean Ritchie's recording.
 Bob Dylan said that folk songs were highly influential on him, writing in a poem that "[w]ithout "Barbara Allen there'd be no 'Girl from the North Country'; Dylan performed a live eight-minute rendition in 1962 which was subsequently released on Live at The Gaslight 1962.

-The ballad was covered as a demo version by Simon and Garfunkel on their anthology album The Columbia Studio Recordings (1964-1970) and a bonus track on the 2001 edition of their album Sounds of Silence as "Barbriallen", and by Art Garfunkel alone in 1973 on his album Angel Clare.
+The demo of the ballad recorded by Simon and Garfunkel appears on their anthology album The Columbia Studio Recordings (1964-1970) and a bonus track on the 2001 edition of their album Sounds of Silence as "Barbriallen", and by Art Garfunkel alone in 1973 on his album Angel Clare.

+June Tabor, the English folk singer includes the song as "Barbry Allen" on her 2001 album Rosa Mundi.

-Angelo Branduardi covered this song as Barbrie Allen resp.
-Barbriallen on his two music albums Cosi e se mi pare – EP " and Il Rovo e la rosa in Italian.
+Angelo Branduardi recorded this song as Barbrie Allen resp.
+Barbriallen on his two music albums Così è se mi pare – EP " and Il Rovo e la rosa in Italian.
 On his French EN FRANÇAIS – BEST OF compilation in 2015 he sang this song in French-adaption written by Carla Bruni.

-English singer-songwriter Frank Turner often covers the song a cappella during live performances.
+English singer-songwriter Frank Turner often sings the song a cappella during live performances.
 One rendition is included on the compilation album The Second Three Years.

 UK folk duo Nancy Kerr & James Fagan included the song on their 2005 album Strands of Gold, and also on their 2019 live album An Evening With Nancy Kerr & James Fagan.

+The Renaissance folk-rock band Blackmore's Night include the song on their 2010 album Autumn Sky.